tangentecode/obsidian-notes/computer-science/docs/python/flask/sessions.md

 - For example items stored in their shopping cart so that when their browser restart the items are still there without pulling the data from a [database](contents-sql.md)

 - Any type of data can be appended to the session
-- Be sure to check whether the data already exist before accidently overwriting it
+- Be sure to check whether the data already exist before accidentally overwriting it

 ```python
 from cs50 import SQL